Floer theory and flips: Associahedra

-of (boundary and interior) nodal disks resp. spheres for each vertex $v \in \Ver_{\white}(T)$ resp. $v \in \Ver_{\black}(T)$ of $T$, with number of boundary markings equal to the valence of $v$, and \item a labelling $o: \Edge_{\black,\rightarrow}(T) \to \{ 1, \ldots, n \}$ of the set of interior leaves.
-We denote by $z_1,\ldots, z_n \in C$ the attaching points of the interior leaves and call them {\em interior markings}. \end{enumerate} The {\em topological realization} of a treed disk $C$ is obtained by removing the vertices from $T$ and gluing in the nodal disks by attaching the boundary and interior markings $\ul{x}_v,\ul{z}_v$ to the edges of the tree meeting $v$.
-A treed disk $C = (T,S,o)$ is {\em stable} iff \begin{enumerate} \item the tree $T$ is stable; that is, each valence is at least three; \item each nodal disk $S_v, v \in \Ver_{\white}(T)$ is stable; that is, each disk contains at least three special boundary points or one special point in the interior and at least one special boundary point. \item each nodal sphere $S_v, v \in \Ver_{\black}(T)$ is stable, that is, has at least three special points. \end{enumerate} \end{definition}

 See Figure \ref{treeddisk}.
-An {\em isomorphism} of treed disks $\phi: C \to C'$ is an equivalence of broken metric trees together with an isomorphism of collections of nodal disks preserving the ordering of the interior markings.
-Thus $\phi$ restricts to an isometry $\phi |_T: T \to T'$ on the tree part and a biholomorphism $\phi|_S : S \to S'$ on the surface part.
-In particular, a treed disk with a boundary node will be equivalent to the same treed disk where an edge of length zero is substituted to the latter.
-We remark that for the purposes of constructing Fukaya algebras, one may in fact assume that the set of spherical vertices is empty (so any sphere component is attached to a nodal disk).
-However, in the construction of morphisms between Fukaya algebras and the proof of homotopy invariance, it is in fact necessary to consider sphere components.
+An {\em isomorphism} of treed disks $\phi: C \to C'$ with positive edge lengths is a collection of isomorphisms $\phi_v: S_v \to S_v'$ of nodal disks preserving the markings and a collection of isomorphisms $T_e \to T_e'$ of broken edges (that is, preserving the number of breakings and lengths).
+These data combine to a homeomorphism $\phi:C \to C'$ that is an isometry $\phi |_T: T \to T'$ on the tree part and a biholomorphism $\phi|_S : S \to S'$ on the surface part.
+A treed disk $C$ with an edge length $\ell(e)$ zero is declared equivalent to the treed disk $C'$ where the edge $e$ is replaced by a node $w \in C'$.

-In order to obtain Fukaya algebras with strict units, we attach additional parameters to certain of the semi-infinite edges called {\em weightings}.
-A {\em weighting} of a (broken) treed disk $C=(T,S,o)$ consists of \begin{enumerate} \item {\rm (Weighted, forgettable, and unforgettable edges)} A partition of the boundary semi-infinite edges
+In order to obtain Fukaya algebras with strict units, we attach additional parameters to certain of the semi-infinite edges called {\em weightings} as in Ganatra \cite{ganatra}.
+When the weighting of an edge is infinite, we will assume that the perturbation data is pulled back under the forgetful map forgetting that edge and stabilizing.
+For this reason, the edges where the weightings are forced to be infinite are called {\em forgettable}. \llabel{forgettable} \begin{definition} A {\em weighting} of a treed disk $C= S \cup T$ of type $\Gamma$ is \begin{enumerate} \item {\rm (Weighted, forgettable, and unforgettable edges)} a partition of the boundary semi-infinite edges

 into {\em weighted} resp. {\em forgettable} resp. {\em unforgettable} edges, and \item {\rm (Weighting) } a map

 satisfying the property: each of the semi-infinite $e$ edges is assigned a {\em weight} $\rho(e)$ such that